Framework Category

 Does your organization have a documented process for notifying HR when malicious insider activity is detected?

-This question assesses whether formal communication channels exist between security teams and HR when employees or contractors are found engaging in malicious activities.
+Coordination with HR on insider threats is the concern here: whether a documented process exists for notifying HR when malicious insider activity is detected.
 These activities might include data theft, unauthorized system access, sabotage, or other actions that violate security policies and potentially require disciplinary action.

 Does your organization have a formal process for updating senior leadership on the status of major security incidents?